ZJULearning/SRDet/README.md

 # Suppress-and-Reﬁne Framework for End-to-End 3D Object Detection

+This repo is the official implementation of ["Suppress-and-Refine Framework for End-to-End 3D Object Detection"](https://arxiv.org/abs/2103.10042).

 A simple, fast, efficient and end-to-end 3D object detector **without NMS**.

 ## Getting Started